SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 * `small-direct-noha-provisionPvc`: to bind the PVC to a provisioned PersistentVolume (PV) in Kubernetes
 * `small-direct-noha`: the simple local non-persistent storage used by default

+To open up more service ports for external access, add now ports to the `externalPort` list in `values.yaml`.
+For a list of available services and default ports refer to [VMR Configuration Defaults](https://docs.solace.com/Solace-VMR-Set-Up/VMR-Configuration-Defaults.htm) in the Solace customer documentation.

+Note: the deployment script installs and uses the Kubernetes `helm` tool for the deployment, which can be used to redeploy the VMR if changing deployment options.
+Setting permissions on the Kubernetes cluster may also be required so helm can setup and use its tiller service on the nodes.
+See the [Helm documentation](https://github.com/kubernetes/helm) for more details.

 ### Validate the Deployment